ItsyPetkov/PortfolioProject5/README.md

 Data processing will be applied in Microsoft Power BI.
 For more information, please read the Data Analysis Framework section below.

 ## Data Analysis Framework

+The following set of cleaning and transformation steps was implemented in this project:

+* Data preprocessing - formatting data nad column names using DAX for consistency, readability and applicability
+* Duplicate checking and removal from unique identifiers
+* Building VIRTUAL TABLES, CALCULATED COLUMNS and MEASURES
+* Setting up RELATIONS between different datasets in model back-end

+Next stages involve: 1) data visualisation by producing dynamic, interactive dashboards in MS Power BI using SLICERS, CARDS, CONDITIONAL FORMATTING and multiple CHARTS (TREEMAP, WATERFALL, COMBO and SCATTER); and 2) data storytelling by delivering a comprehensive analysis report using MS PowerPoint.
+The output of both steps is available in the GitHub repository under 'PowerBI_Portfolio_Project.pbix' and 'Stakeholder report.pptx', respectively.